TheoryOfNekomata/formxtra/README.md

 The library has been tested on the static DOM using JSDOM, and the real dynamic DOM using Cypress.
 This is to guarantee compatibility across environments.

 See the [documentation folder](https://code.modal.sh/TheoryOfNekomata/formxtra/src/branch/master/docs) for more details on this library.

+You may need the [event-submitter-polyfill package](https://github.com/idea2app/event-submitter-polyfill) for browsers that do not support the submitter property on submit events (such as Safari).
+The submitter element is needed for tracking which button triggered a form submission, and it may contain `name` and `value` attributes which are used to add values to the form (such as specifying which action to take for the rest of the form values).

 The sources are under the [MIT license](https://code.modal.sh/TheoryOfNekomata/formxtra/raw/branch/master/LICENSE).